With an average of over 200 million active monthly players, Fortnite is not dying. Let’s take a closer look at the facts and figures.

 Fortnite Player Activity

-In addition, the following statistics, provided by Active Player, also look to answer the question of whether Fortnite is dying?
+In addition, the following statistics, provided by Active Player, also look to answer the question of whether Fortnite is dying.

-Also, since 2017, the Fortnite Player Count has had the opportunity to play on multiple platforms, mainly console, PC and mobile devices too.
+Also, since 2017, the Fortnite player count has had the opportunity to play on multiple platforms, mainly console, PC and mobile devices too.

 Epic Games – Enjoying Success

 Success involves more than just an active player base, but benefits for the game developers also.
+For a game like Fortnite, the competitive scene FNCS should play a role in

 Furthermore, it revealed that Epic Games, the creators of Fortnite, have been making huge sums of cash from the platform.